Zayd-Waves/Pokemon-Box-System/README.md

 # Pokemon Box System

 A Java program that models the functionality of the PC in the Pokemon video game series.
+Sort of like an offline version of Nintendo's Pokemon Bank application for 3DS.
+Somehow I thought I would find a lot more use out of it at the time ...